Philotimo (Filotimo) – Greek Virtue – The Untranslatable Greek Word

 What the World has to say about Greeks

-It is the pride of the Greek man, I do think that this is more of a male trait, the pride in his country, the love for his country, the pride in himself, his hospitality, to help people, to open his house to people.
+It is his pride in his country, the love for his country, the pride in himself, his hospitality, to help people, to open his house to people.

-Strength -Spartan King Leonidas
+Strength and Courage - Spartan King Leonidas

-Strength -Spartan King Leonidas
+Strength and Courage – Spartan King Leonidas

 I remember touring Crete with my Father, on a quiet country road, an elderly gentleman, waved us down with his walking stick.